Our guide to eating at London’s best restaurants for less…

 The Mandarin Oriental in Knightsbridge is home to the restaurant to one of the world’s most famous and cutting-edge chefs.
 Supper at The Fat Duck will set you back a couple of hundred pounds (without the wine pairing), but the lunch menu at Dinner by Heston Blumenthal is only £45.
 That’s not bad for one of the top restaurants in the world, giving you a three-course taste of the menu inspired by historical dishes.
 A highlight is the Marmalade Pudding which dates back to 1750.
 Three-course lunch menu, £45.

 Nobu Hotel Shoreditch

 Perched high above the streets of central London, Aqua Kyoto is one of the most fashionable places around for a bite to eat and a few cocktails.
-For a meal that’s good for you as well as your wallet, choose the new Ikigai menu – a selection of perfectly balanced and nutritious dishes which incorporate a ‘root to leaf’ method, inspired by the age-old ikigai philosophy.
-The menu is available at both lunch and dinner (even on weekends) and includes three courses and a cocktail.
+For a meal that’s good for you as well as your wallet, choose their Home Grown menu, which uses sustainable, organic ingredients, and will set you back just £30 for three courses and a cocktail.
 Home Grown Menu, £30.
 Available Monday-Friday 12-2.30pm, Monday-Thursday 5.30-10.30pm, Friday and Saturday 5.30-7pm

 Loved by stylish locals and foodies alike, Isabel’s Mayfair has recently launched its very own Express Lunch Menu to fit into the lives of busy Londoners.
 Enjoy an array of famed classics on the South American menu, from a pizzette to start, blackened chicken for main and a glass of wine to whet the whistle.
 Spend your next business meeting or speedy catch-up with friends in front of the iconic mirrored ebony bar, with everything from the plates, menus and even the scent designed by the founder, Juan Santa Cruz. £28 for two courses – £35 with a glass of wine.